-Doctor Who Worlds of Wonder: Where Science Meets Fiction will explore the science behind the global hit series Doctor Who.
-Visitors will experience many of the Doctor’s adventures, come face to face with a selection of iconic characters and explore some of the worlds visited on screen, all whilst learning about the real life science behind some of those memorable moments.
+Doctor Who Worlds of Wonder: Where Science Meets Fiction explores the science behind the global hit series Doctor Who.
+Visitors experience many of the Doctor’s adventures, come face to face with a selection of iconic characters and explore some of the worlds visited on screen, all whilst learning about the real life science behind some of those memorable moments.

 The eight zones set within this educational exhibition explore a diverse selection of exciting scientific topics and feature a wealth of iconic props and sets, and a unique collection of behind-the-scenes resource materials from the world’s longest-running science fiction show.

 Created in close collaboration with the team at BBC Studios along with advisors specialising in a broad range of scientific topics.
 This inspiring, interactive and all-encompassing exhibition has been designed especially for science centres, natural science museums and attractions.
 It is a must-see for families, school groups, Doctor Who fans, curious minds and future scientists, whether or not they have seen the TV show.